ketan37dm/avaamos/README.md

 2. Used redis for storing the last event that got processed to save on hitting the database
 3. Used eager loading wherever necessary
 4. Added necessary indexes

+## Specs

+I have added specs for `RsvpResolverService` as of now (usgin RSpec).
+Further specs can be added to test the validations, etc.

 ## Limitations